Wrutvee/Event-Management-CODEX/readme.md

 ### TODO:
  ## Admin panel frontend :
-  - Add loading animation in signin, signup, forgot pass pages
+  ~~- Add loading animation in signin, signup, forgot pass pages~~ ~~- create invitation of admin or superadmin page~~
-  - create invitation of admin or superadmin page
+  - create profile page
+  - features to edit profile page

  ## Admin panel backend :
-  - route to handle invitation of new admin
+  ~~- route to handle invitation of new admin ~~
+  - route to view and update profile of admins